 How to Report Badshah Broking?

-- Report to SEBI: Lodge a complaint on the SEBI SCORES portal in the “Unregistered Entity” category.
+- Report a complaint in SEBI: Lodge a complaint on the SEBI SCORES portal in the “Unregistered Entity” category.
 Provide the complete evidence: conversation screenshots, payment receipts, and emails.

 - Inform NSE/BSE: As both the exchanges have issued alerts, you can submit the details through their respective Investor Grievance portals to facilitate their planned operations.

-- File a complaint Cyber Crime: Register a complaint at the National Cyber Crime Reporting Portal.
+- Report Cybercrime: Register a complaint at the National Cyber Crime Reporting Portal.
 This step is very important in the process of locating the perpetrator of the financial fraud.

 - Informing Your Bank/Payment App: If you have made a money transfer, then do it without delay; a fraud dispute should be raised with your bank or UPI app.
 They can freeze the account from which the fraud is being carried out.